 Rising imports of paper (excluding newsprint) are expected to discourage paper production.
 The industry is facing stiff competition from imports, particularly from the Association of Southeast Asian Nations (ASEAN) and China.
-Various free-trade agreements and concessions offered on imports of paper are keeping the domestic paper industry on the back foot.
-A rapid rise in imports seems to be creating a situation of oversupply which is expected to restrict production and effect realisations of domestic manufacturers.
+Free-trade agreements and concessions offered on imports of paper are keeping domestic paper industry on the back foot.
+A rapid rise in imports seems to be creating a situation of oversupply, which is expected to restrict production and effect realisations of domestic manufacturers.
 Domestic industry is urging the government to take steps to reduce imports.
 The Indian Paper Manufacturers Association (IPMA) is seeking an increase in basic customs duty on paper and paper board.
 It is also seeking the issuance of quality control orders for different grades of paper.
-This can curb the imports of inferior products into the country ensuring the domestic consumer gets quality products.
-The association is also pitching to keep paper and paperboard on the negative list while reviewing the existing FTAs and formulating new ones.
-A negative list consists of products and services on which the terms of FTA are not applicable.
+This can curb imports of inferior products into country, ensuring domestic consumer gets quality products.
+The association is also pitching to keep paper and paperboard on the negative list, while reviewing existing FTAs and formulating new ones.
+A negative list consists of products and services, on which the terms of FTA are not applicable.
 Excessive imports and government measures to curb it would remain a key monitorable for the company's credit profile.